mauriciolarroque/Bikeshare-Case-Study/README.md

 <br>

-* Now, we're going to calculate the `median` data for ride duration:
+* To see if we can corroborate these insights on ride times, we're going to calculate the `median` data for ride duration:

 <br>